Sometimes, it's like charades with words!

 It was, of course, a shopping cart.
 Nina was not able to recall the word on that particular day, but the follow week with a few descriptive and visual reminders, the words came to her mind.
 "Ms. DJ.
 That is a shopping cart.
 That's what I pushed at the store."

-I suppose my purpose in sharing this is: It is so important to talk to children.
+I suppose my purpose in sharing this is: It is so important to talk to kids!
 Use the word that is assigned to objects rather than "thing", "stuff", and "it".
-Children learn so much when you talk to them.
+Kids learn so much when you talk to them.
 That is how their vocabulary starts to grow!

-If your child asks about eggplant at the grocery store, give them detailed information rather than simply saying, "That's a vegetable." or "That's not your business." or even worse, "Be quiet".
+If your kid asks about eggplant at the grocery store, give them detailed information rather than simply saying, "That's a vegetable." or "That's not what we're here for." or even worse, "Be quiet".

-Parents, you are your child's first teacher.
+Parents, you have the gift of being your kid's first teacher.
 Share with them!
 "That's an eggplant.
 It's a purple vegetable that can be eaten baked or roasted.
 You can even put cheese on the top."

 A curious mind has a lot of room for information.
 Fill it up!